Myles Straw Player Props: Guardians vs. White Sox

 Myles Straw At The Plate

+- In 16.2% of his games this year, Straw has picked up at least one RBI.
+In three of those games (2.9%) he recorded more than one RBI.

-- He has scored in 34 games this year, with multiple runs six times.
+- He has scored a run in 34 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.